 We did not weight headline rates against each other.
 Cheapest does not win on prom night.
 Reliability wins, and reliability on a Saturday night with eight to fourteen high-school seniors across three boroughs is what NYC prom families are buying.
 Industry context for the methodology comes from the National Limousine Association, GBTA business travel data, Brides magazine coverage of prom and wedding-night transport overlap, and the New York Times prom-culture coverage.
 The New York Post has covered the NYC prom-night transit problem repeatedly, and the New York State Department of Transportation publishes the Westchester-and-NYC commuter-corridor data that governs the suburban-and-NYC prom-night routing pattern.
 The MTA’s overnight service plan sets the public-transit backdrop for the late-night family return; the structural read is that the subway and bus options are not realistic for a 1:45 AM dispersal to seven family addresses across the boroughs.

-1. Detailed Drivers
+2. Detailed Drivers

 24 Mercer Street, SoHo.
-5.0 stars, 127 verified reviews.
-Forbes and Entrepreneur featured.
+TLC-licensed, background-checked, drug-tested chauffeurs.
+PAX Training Certified.
 Booking line +1 888 420 0177.

 The contractual flat-rate posture is the financial argument for NYC prom families.
 Saturday-night Manhattan rideshare runs surge between 11 PM and 3 AM in the midtown, Lower East Side, and Brooklyn waterfront pickup zones.
 We have logged Uber Black multipliers in the 2.6x to 3.4x band on standard May-and-June Saturday nights and into the 4x range on weekends that overlap with major events at MSG, Barclays, or Citi Field, or with school-district graduations that pile multiple proms into a single Saturday.
 The DD published rate does not move.
 Not at 11 PM, not at 1:30 AM, not at 2:45 AM, not in a thunderstorm, not on Memorial Day weekend, not on the first weekend of June.
 The booking screen rate is the billed rate.
-For a prom group running an eight-hour Saturday-night Sprinter at $175/hour, the all-in $1,400 booking holds against a rideshare alternative that on a typical peak-Saturday prom night stacks $2,200-3,200 across four UberXL bookings with surge multipliers at every leg.
+For a prom group running an eight-hour Saturday-night Sprinter at $200/hour, the all-in $1,600 booking holds against a rideshare alternative that on a typical peak-Saturday prom night stacks $2,200-3,200 across four UberXL bookings with surge multipliers at every leg.

 The photo-stop routing protocol is the third differentiator.
 DD’s hourly Sprinter booking handles the standard NYC prom photo route as a built-in 60-90 minute leg between the Park Slope or Williamsburg pickup and the midtown venue drop.
 The standard route: 5:30 PM Upper West Side pickup at the senior’s family residence, 5:45 PM Park Slope pickup at her date’s residence, 6:30 PM Astoria pickup at three additional couple residences, 7:00 PM DUMBO waterfront photo stop on Old Fulton Street with 8-minute curbside hold, 7:25 PM Bow Bridge photo stop in Central Park with 12-minute curbside hold at the West 72nd Street entrance, 7:50 PM Top of the Rock plaza photo stop on West 49th Street with 6-minute curbside hold, 8:15 PM venue drop at the West 44th Street ballroom hotel.
-Eight stops, three boroughs, three photo locations, two-and-three-quarter-hour pre-prom leg, $481.25 at the published $175/hour Sprinter rate.
+Eight stops, three boroughs, three photo locations, two-and-three-quarter-hour pre-prom leg, $550 at the published $200/hour Sprinter rate.
 The same booking continues through the venue, the after-party leg, and the late-night dispersal at the same hourly rate.

 The late-night dispersal protocol is the fourth differentiator.
 DD’s hourly Sprinter holds across the full prom night and runs the late-night drops as the final leg of the same booking.
 Standard pattern: 12:30 AM after-party pickup at a Lower East Side venue, 1:00 AM Upper West Side family-residence drop with parent text confirmation, 1:25 AM Riverdale family-residence drop, 1:45 AM Astoria family-residence drop, 2:15 AM Park Slope family-residence drop, 2:35 AM final Manhattan family-residence drop.
-Five family residences across three boroughs, two-hour late-night leg, $350 at the published $175/hour Sprinter rate.
-The full eight-hour prom-night Sprinter booking lands at $1,400 plus tolls and gratuity.
+Five family residences across three boroughs, two-hour late-night leg, $400 at the published $200/hour Sprinter rate.
+The full eight-hour prom-night Sprinter booking lands at $1,600 plus tolls and gratuity.
 Every leg runs through the same driver, the same vehicle, the same dispatch contact, and the same parent-update protocol.

 The vehicle inspection cadence is documented monthly.
 DD runs cabin and exterior inspection on a thirty-day cycle plus pre-shift driver walkaround, with major service intervals tied to manufacturer mileage.
 The Sprinter fleet is regularly detailed for prom-night use specifically — the cabin condition for a senior in a satin dress is materially better when the booking is on a base that runs prom-volume seriously.
 Sober-driver protocol layers an in-house policy that prohibits any alcohol within a 12-hour window before the shift, on top of the federal motor carrier and TLC zero-tolerance baseline.